istio/istio.io/content/blog/2019/root-transition/index.md

 ## Scenarios

-If you are not currently using the mTLS feature in Istio and will not use it in the future, you are not affected and can skip the below content.
+If you are not currently using the mTLS feature in Istio and will not use it in the future, you are not affected and should only upgrade to 1.1.8 or later versions.

 If you are not currently using the mTLS feature in Istio and may use it in the future, you are recommended to follow the procedure listed below to upgrade.

-If you are currently using the mTLS feature in Istio, please follow the procedure and check whether you will be affected.
+If you are currently using the mTLS feature in Istio with self-signed certificates, please follow the procedure and check whether you will be affected.

 ## Procedure